The Voice (American TV series) season 27: Blind auditions

 The show began with the Blind Auditions on February 3, 2025.
 In each audition, an artist sings their piece in front of the coaches, whose chairs face the audience.
 If a coach is interested in working with the artist, they may press their button to face the artist.
 If only one coach presses the button, the artist automatically becomes part of their team.
 If multiple coaches turn, they will compete for the artist, who will decide which team they will join.
 Each coach has one "block" to prevent another coach from getting an artist.
 This season, each coach ends up with 12 artists by the end of the blind auditions, creating a total of 48 artists advancing to the battles.

 The "Coach Replay" button, introduced in the previous season, returned this season.
-This season, however, a coach may use it if he/she did not originally turn around, but another/the other coach(es) did turn for the artist.
-The button allows the user to make him/herself eligible for the artist to pick.
+Once again, each coach os allowed to press their button one time in the span of the blind auditions for an artist that was originally eliminated with no coaches turning.
+The artist is subsequently defaulted to that team if only one coach use or gets to pick if multiple do so, but the coach is penalized with replay usage if a singer joins that team.
+(Note: If a coach uses Coach Replay with multiple chairs turned, it is a “steal”.)
 The recipients of this feature for each team were Dan Kiernan for Team Kelsea, Ricardo Moreno for Team Bublé, Tinika Wyatt for Team Adam, and Antonio Ramsey for Team Legend, respectively.
 Three of the four did not have any chair turns, while Dan Kiernan had two.

 This is the second instance since season 21's Ariana Grande that a debuting coach (Kelsea Ballerini) does not have any four-chair turns on their team, as Shakira, Usher, Gwen Stefani, Pharrell Williams, Miley Cyrus, Alicia Keys, Jennifer Hudson, Kelly Clarkson, John Legend, Nick Jonas, Camila Cabello, Chance the Rapper, Niall Horan, Reba McEntire, Dan + Shay, Michael Bublé, and Snoop Dogg have at least one four-chair turner on their teams on their respective debut seasons.